How much does a tutoring session cost?

 If I cancel a tutoring session, do I need to pay for the cancelled session?

 I always confirm our scheduled appointment the day before.
-If an emergency arises on the day of our tutoring session, please notify me as soon as possible, so I don't make an unnecessary trip.
+If an emergency arises on the day of our tutoring session, please notify me as soon as possible.
 I do not charge for a cancelled appointment.

 Every student, regardless of age, has unique needs.
 I prepare materials and lesson plans specifically tailored to each student.
 While some students do need more help in between our weekly meetings than others, the amount of work required to assist every student is usually about the same, no matter what the grade level.